Storming of Bolton: Storming

-Late on 28 May, as Prince Rupert approached Bolton, he sent Colonel Henry Tillier, his quartermaster-general, with a regiment of cavalry and another of infantry to secure the town.
+Late on 28 May, as Prince Rupert approached Bolton, he sent Colonel Henry Tillier, his quartermaster-general, with a regiment of horse (cavalry) and another of foot (infantry) to secure the town.
 They found the Parliamentarians retiring from Lathom House arriving in confusion.
 On hearing this, Prince Rupert hastened his march and attacked immediately, in pouring rain.
 Nevertheless, the Parliamentarians manned a defensive line around the town with 4,000 men.
-Rupert's first assault, by the Regiments of Foot commanded by Colonels Ellice, Tyldesley, Warren and Tillier, and his own Regiment of Foot commanded by Lieutenant Colonel John Russell, was repulsed with 300 casualties.
-Russell was wounded and his Major was taken prisoner.
+Rupert's first assault, by the regiments of foot commanded by colonels Ellice, Tyldesley, Warren and Tillier, and his own regiment of foot commanded by Lieutenant Colonel John Russell, was repulsed with 300 casualties.
+Russell was wounded and his major was taken prisoner.

 Prince Rupert then ordered the regiment of Colonel Broughton to renew the attack.
 Led by the Earl of Derby, they were successful, and fighting continued in the streets until the Parliamentarian forces were overcome or had fled.
 The Royalists claimed that there were 1,000 Parliamentarian casualties and that in addition to 50 officers and 600 other prisoners, the Royalists captured 20 standards, 20 barrels of powder and many weapons.

 The Parliamentarian commander, Colonel Alexander Rigby, escaped in the confusion, having learned the Royalist password.
 He made his way to the Parliamentarian and Covenanter "Army of Both Kingdoms" besieging York, where he claimed that 1,500 of his total force had been poorly armed clubmen.
 He also claimed that he lost only 200 men, the rest of his forces having fled, but the commanders of the armies around York noted that "vulgar reports" were that they had been slaughtered.